urwahnawaz/brain_transcriptome/preprocessing/README.md

 2) Output directory
 3) Bulk dataset that's being formatted

+## BrainSpan

-For example, to preprocess BrainSpan data, you must ensure that the BrainSpan Dir contains:
+To preprocess BrainSpan data, you must ensure that the BrainSpan Dir contains:

 * columns_metadata.csv
 * rows_metadata.csv
 * expression_matrix.csv

+To retrieve these files:

+1) Go to BrainSpan Developmental Atlas

+2) Download the RNA-Seq Gencode v10 summarized to genes

+Two additional information files that contain information on the BrainSpan RNA-seq data were also retrieved for the pre-processing steps.
+These files are located in the `annotations` and will be automatically fetched once you run the script.

 ```{r}
 bspandir = file.path("/home/neuro/Documents/BrainData/Bulk/BrainSpan/Kang/genes_matrix_csv")